HGustavs/LenaSYS/backend-models/microservices/Potetial_micro_services.md

 @return bool Returns true if the user has the requested access on the course and false if they don't.
 ```
 ---

+### setUserID

+Checks currents sessions user ID and sets it to a variable.

+*writters personal comment, this might be to small to justify making a seperat service.

+---